tsdat/pipeline-template/README.md

 ## Adding a new pipeline

-1. Ensure your development environment is set up according to the instructions above

-2. Use a cookiecutter template to generate a new pipeline folder.
-From your top level repository folder, run:
+1. Use a cookiecutter template to generate a new pipeline folder.
+From your top level repository folder run:

     ```bash
     make cookies
     ```

-    Cookiecutter will show some text in the prompts.
-More information on these prompts can be found in the [template README.md](templates/ingest/README.md)
+    Follow the prompts that appear to generate a new ingestion pipeline.
+After completing all the prompts cookiecutter will run and your new pipeline code will appear inside the `pipelines/<module_name>` folder.

-    > The `make cookies` command is a memorable shortcut for `cookiecutter templates/ingest -o pipelines`
+    > The `make cookies` command is a memorable shortcut for `python templates/generate.py ingest`, which itself is a wrapper around `cookiecutter templates/ingest -o pipelines`.
+To see more information about the options available for this command run `python templates/generate.py --help`.

-3. Once cookiecutter is done you will see your new pipeline folder appear inside `pipelines/`.
-Please see the README.md file inside that folder for more information on how to configure, run, test, and debug your pipeline.
+2. See the README.md file inside that folder for more information on how to configure, run, test, and debug your pipeline.

-> **This repository supports adding as many pipelines as you want - just rinse and repeat the steps above.**
+> This repository supports adding as many pipelines as you want - just repeat the steps above.

 ## Additional resources